Libyan Islamic Fighting Group

 The Libyan Islamic Fighting Group (LIFG), also known as Al-Jama'a al-Islamiyyah al-Muqatilah bi-Libya (الجماعة الإسلامية المقاتلة بليبيا), was an armed Islamist group.
 Militants participated in the 2011 Libyan Civil War as the Libyan Islamic Movement (al-Harakat al-Islamiya al-Libiya), and are involved in the Libyan Civil War as members of the Libya Shield Force.
 Alleged militants include alleged Al Qaeda organizer Abd al-Muhsin Al-Libi who now holds a key command position in the Libya Shield Force.

 In the 2011 civil war, members claim to have played a key role in deposing Muammar Gaddafi.
 The force was part of the National Transitional Council.

 However the organisation has a troubled history being under pressure from Muammar Gaddafi and shortly after the September 11 attacks, LIFG was banned worldwide (as an affiliate of al-Qaeda) by the UN 1267 Committee.
 Listed at the Foreign Terrorist Organizations, the group has denied ever being affiliated with al-Qaeda, stating that it refused to join the global Islamic front Osama bin Laden declared against the west in 1998.

 History

-LIFG was founded in 1995 by Libyans who had fought against Soviet forces in Afghanistan.
-It aims to establish an Islamic state in Libya and views the Gaddafi regime as oppressive, and anti-Muslim, according to the Canadian Security Intelligence Service.
-The groups first armed action came in Benghazi on September 6-7, 1995, resulting in the deaths of some 30 individuals.
+LIFG was founded in 1990 by Libyans who had fought against Soviet forces in Afghanistan, but only revealed its existence publicly in 1995.
+Its objective was to establish an Islamic state in Libya.
+According to the Canadian Security Intelligence Service, the group viewed the Gaddafi regime as oppressive and anti-Muslim, and aimed to overthrow it.
+The group's first armed action came in Benghazi on September 6-7, 1995, resulting in the deaths of some 30 individuals.
 LIFG claimed responsibility for a failed assassination attempt against Gaddafi in February 1996, which was in part funded by MI6 according to David Shayler, and engaged Libyan security forces in armed clashes during the mid-to-late 1990s.
-They continue to target Libyan interests and may engage in sporadic clashes with Libyan security forces.
+They continued to target Libyan interests and engaged in sporadic clashes with Libyan security forces.

 Adnkronos International reported that the group was founded in Afghanistan by Abu Laith Al Libi and other veterans of Soviet occupation of Afghanistan.